thelfer/tfel/docs/web/StandardElastoViscoPlasticityBrick-PorousPlasticity.md

-While some implementations of these models based on implicit schemes are already available in `MFront` (Gurson [@gurson1977], Gurson-Tvergaard-Needleman [@tvergaardneedleman1984], ...), their numerical treatment have specific issues:
+While some implementations of these models based on implicit schemes are already available in `MFront` (Gurson [@gurson1977], Gurson-Tvergaard-Needleman [@tvergaardneedleman1984], ...), their numerical treatment has specific issues:

-- Phenomenological laws describing porosity nucleation may have threshold to be activated or inhibited.
+- Phenomenological laws describing porosity nucleation may have thresholds to be activated or inhibited.
 - Material failure usually happens when the porosity reaches a critical value corresponding to the collapse of the yield surface.
 Detection of